ameenmalaysheh/Ameen-Malaysheh/README.md

 his biography, original research, new theories, media projects, and a complete intellectual framework based on spiritual, psychological, mental, and physical balance.

 ✨ About ameen malaysheh
+Ameen Malaysheh is an independent scholar, philosopher, and theorist in human self-nature and ancient engineering.

 Ameen Malaysheh believes that reshaping and reconstructing the human self is the true foundation of any free and honorable struggle.
 The building of the individual is the essential first step for any renaissance project, and the core requirement for restoring the collective consciousness of a nation.